-- (1) The term "construction" means the construction of military housing units and ancillary supporting facilities or the improvement or rehabilitation of existing units or ancillary supporting facilities. - (2) The term "contract" includes any contract, lease, or other agreement entered into under the authority of this chapter. - (3) The term "eligible entity" means any private person, corporation, firm, partnership, or company and any State or local government or housing authority of a State or local government. - (4) The term "military unaccompanied housing" means military housing intended to be occupied by members of the armed forces serving a tour of duty unaccompanied by dependents. - (5) The term "United States" includes the Commonwealth of Puerto Rico, Guam, the United States Virgin Islands, and the District of Columbia.
+- (1) The term "construction" means the construction of military housing units and ancillary supporting facilities or the improvement or rehabilitation of existing units or ancillary supporting facilities. - (2) The term "contract" includes any contract, lease, or other agreement entered into under the authority of this chapter. - (3) The term "eligible entity" means any private person, corporation, firm, partnership, or company and any State or local government or housing authority of a State or local government. - (4) The term "military unaccompanied housing" means military housing intended to be occupied by members of the armed forces serving a tour of duty unaccompanied by depend-